-Security has become more than locks and fences, we now have to include passwords, firewalls and virus protection.
+Security for businesses is no longer fences, locks and CCTV; we now have to think about passwords, firewalls, ransomware and virus protection.

-You and your colleagues need to protect your business interests from potential cyber threats which could damage the company and place your customers at risk.
+You and your staff need to protect your business interests from potential cyber threats which could severely damage your company and put your customers at risk.

-- Train your staff to understand the risks and prevent them from being the weak link.
+- Train staff to understand the risks, e.g. clicking on links or opening attachments on emails - prevent them from being the weak link

 Where to go for information